Raúl Buono-Core

 Raúl Buono-Core Varas is a Chilean historian, specialist in ancient history and Byzantine studies, recognized for his contribution to the dissemination of classical studies in Chile and abroad.
 He is Professor Emeritus at the Pontifical Catholic University of Valparaíso (PUCV).

-Since the early 1970s, Buono-Core has served as professor at the Institute of History of the PUCV, where he has taught courses on ancient history, classical political thought, and international relations in the Mediterranean world.
+Since the early 1970s, Buono-Core has served as professor at the Institute of History, PUCV, where he has taught courses on ancient history, classical political thought, and international relations in the Mediterranean world.
 He has also lectured at the University of Chile and given conferences at various national and foreign universities.

 His work focuses on understanding the Greco-Roman world and the international relations of the Byzantine Empire.
 He has also served on the Scientific Committee of academic journals such as Grecorromana, affiliated with Andrés Bello University (UNAB).

 He is considered the direct successor of the Chilean Byzantine tradition founded by Héctor Herrera Cajas.
 In 1973, he took charge of organizing the Roman Studies Week, successfully attracting several Latin American scholars dedicated to ancient history.